Yevgeny Shaposhnikov

+Marshal of Aviation Yevgeny Ivanovich Shaposhnikov (Евгений Иванович Шапошников; 3 February 1942 – 8 December 2020) was a Soviet Air Forces officer who served as the final Minister of Defense of the Soviet Union in 1991.
+He was also the Commander-in-Chief of the Soviet Air Forces from 1990 to 1991 and was the Commonwealth of Independent States Joint Forces Commander-in-Chief from 1992 to 1993.

 Early years

 Shaposhnikov was born on a farm near Aksay in Rostov Oblast, Russia.
 He graduated from the Kharkov Higher Military Aviation School in 1963 and the Gagarin Air Force Academy in 1969.

 Military career

 Shaposhnikov joined the Soviet Air Force and rose through the ranks.
+From March 1985 to June 1987 he commanded the Air Forces of the Odesa Military District.
 In 1987–1989, Yevgeny Shaposhnikov was the air force commander of the Group of Soviet Forces in Germany (16th Air Army?).
 In July 1990, he was appointed commander-in-chief of the Soviet Air Force.

 Political career

 Soviet Union

 In August 1991 – February 1992, Yevgeny Shaposhnikov held the post of Minister of Defence of Soviet Union (and thus the last Soviet Defence Minister).
 Recognized the Belovezhsky agreement on the termination of the existence of the USSR immediately after its signing on 8 December 1991.
-On 21 December 1991, simultaneously with the accession of 8 republics to the Commonwealth of Independent States (all, except for Georgia and the Baltic republics that previously left the USSR) a protocol was signed on the assignment of temporary command of the Armed Forces of the USSR to Shaposhnikov.
+On 21 December 1991, simultaneously with the accession of 9 republics to the Commonwealth of Independent States (all, except for Georgia, Moldova, Ukraine and the Baltic republics that previously left the USSR) a protocol was signed on the assignment of temporary command of the Armed Forces of the USSR to Shaposhnikov.
 Around the end of January 1992, the Ministry of Defense of the disintegrated USSR began to de facto call itself the main command of the CIS Armed Forces.
 In the Decree of the President of Russia of 4 January 1992, Marshal Shaposhnikov was mentioned as the head of the Ministry of Defense of the former USSR.